 BREAST ASYMMETRY SURGERY

 All breasts are naturally asymmetrical.
-Asymmetries can range from subtle to major that require clothing accommodations so that they are not so noticeable.
+From subtle to major, asymmetries require clothing accommodations so that they are not so noticeable.
 These asymmetries include discrepancies in the size and shape of the breasts, a nipple-areola complex, asymmetries of the chest wall, and associated musculoskeletal anatomy.
-These imbalances can create emotional and psychological trauma if left untreated.
+If left untreated, such imbalances can create emotional and psychological trauma.

 Breast asymmetries are usually classified as follows:

-- Secondary asymmetry is the most common expression of breast asymmetry.
+- Secondary asymmetry is the most common occurrence of breast asymmetry.
 It usually develops in puberty without any prior signs of asymmetry.
-Such asymmetries arise from deficiency of growth or excess of growth of breasts.
+Such asymmetries arise from a growth deficiency or the excess development of breasts.
 They are usually one-sided.
 Specific areas of the breast may exhibit asymmetry, particularly the lower pole of the breast and breast base.
 Nipple size, shape, and location can also exhibit asymmetrical patterns.

 - Tertiary asymmetries represent a variety of acquired breast deformities as a result of trauma, surgery, infection, or breast tumor.
-Pregnancy may also be a cause of breast asymmetry, as can breast irregularities following cosmetic breast surgery.
-Deflation of a breast implant will cause a significant breast asymmetry.
+Pregnancy and breast irregularities following cosmetic breast surgery may also be a cause of breast asymmetry.
+Deflation of a breast implant will also cause significant breast asymmetry.

 Before any corrective or breast reconstruction surgery is performed, asymmetries must be recognized in a careful preoperative evaluation and the patient should be extensively counseled.